 1983-Ongoing

 The National Corrections Reporting Program (NCRP) collects offender-level administrative data annually on prison admissions and releases, and year-end custody populations, and on parole entries and discharges in participating jurisdictions.
 Demographic information, conviction offenses, sentence length, minimum time to be served, credited jail time, type of admission, type of release, and time served are collected from individual prisoner records.
 The collection began in 1983 and is conducted annually.
 Beginning in 1999, jurisdictions also began providing a stock file for all inmates held at year-end.
 In 2012, jurisdictions began reporting parole entry data.
-The number of states submitting data to NCRP has varied over the years, but at least 38 states have provided some data since 2000.
-All fifty states provided at least one type of NCRP record in 2011-2014, with 49 submitting data in 2015, and 48 in 2017 and 2018.
+The number of states submitting data to NCRP has varied over the years, but at least 40 states have provided some data since 2000.
+All 50 states provided at least one type of NCRP record in 2011-2014, with at least 47 states participating from 2015-2022.

 Offender-level administrative data are gathered annually from state departments of corrections in a varying number of states on prisoners entering and leaving prison custody or community supervision.
 Since 1983, states have provided data for prisoners who were admitted to prison (Part A), released from prison (Part B), or released from parole (Part C).
 In 1999, BJS began requesting data on the custody population for each state at yearend (Part D).
 In 2012, BJS requested that states submit data on persons entering parole programs (Part E).
 Variables include dates and types of prison admission and release and parole program entry and exit, prior jail or prison time served, current offenses, and sentencing information.
 Background data on individuals includes year of birth, sex, race, Hispanic origin, Veteran status, and educational attainment.